Last Updated on

 10. Backdrop hedging

 Instead of stealing the spotlight, hedges can also work as a backdrop for ornamental pieces in a garden.
-If you want to imitate this idea, think of what colors will be striking when paired with green.
+If you want to imitate this idea, think of what colours will be striking when paired with green.
 To inspire you, this sample image shows how red stands out from the green.

 11. Trimmed hedge for increased curb appeal